25. OF Michael Conforto

 12. DH J.D.
 Martinez

-Prediction: Martinez signs with the Texas Rangers
+Prediction: Martinez signs with the Arizona Diamondbacks

 11. SP Sonny Gray

 Gray doesn’t receive the same notoriety as some of his peers, but perhaps he should be considered on the same level as the top pitchers on market.
-The three-time All-Star is in the midst of a stellar season with the Twins.
+The three-time All-Star just finished a stellar season with the Twins.
 And, this isn’t a one-year wonder for Gray.
 Since 2019, Gray has the 12th-best ERA among starters with at least 500 IP (the names ahead of him include perennial All-Stars like Justin Verlander, Clayton Kershaw, Max Scherzer and Gerrit Cole).
 Gray could greatly help any team at the top of its staff.
 What team needs pitching more than the Cardinals?
 St. Louis desperately needs to retool its pitching staff, and grabbing Gray would be a major step forward to doing so.

 Prediction: Gray signs with the St. Louis Cardinals

-10. SP Marcus Stroman
+9. SP Marcus Stroman

 Prediction: Stroman signs with the Los Angeles Angels

-9. SP Clayton Kershaw
+8. SP Clayton Kershaw

 Prediction: Kershaw re-signs with the Los Angeles Dodgers

-8. 3B Matt Chapman
+7. 3B Matt Chapman

 Back in April, it seemed like Matt Chapman was ready to break out as an MVP candidate for the Blue Jays.
 The skills have always been prevalent.
 He’s one of the game’s best defenders, and certainly has more than enough ability at the plate.
-His offense has taken a dip over the course of the season, but Chapman remains a talented all-around player who can contribute in a number of ways.
+His offense took a dip over the course of the season, but Chapman remains a talented all-around player who can contribute in a number of ways.
 The Yankees need to make a splash after a disastrous year.
 Replacing one former Oakland A’s third baseman (Josh Donaldson) with another would be a strong statement by Brian Cashman and company.

 Prediction: Chapman signs with the New York Yankees

-7. SP Blake Snell
+6. SP Blake Snell

 Prediction: Snell signs with the New York Mets

-6. RP Josh Hader
+5. RP Josh Hader

 No offense in the league is happy to see Josh Hader trotting out of the bullpen.
 The lefty’s wild delivery gives every hitter he faces fits, and he’s been just as dominant making the move from Milwaukee to San Diego.
 Padres GM A.J.
 Preller reportedly coveted Hader for years prior to acquiring him at the 2022 deadline.
 Hader is as shutdown of a closer as there is in today’s league, and the Padres can ill-afford to let him walk.
 San Diego locks up the league’s best left-handed reliever.

-5. SP Yoshinobu Yamamoto
+4. SP Yoshinobu Yamamoto

 Yoshinobu Yamamoto is projected to be the next great pitcher hailing from Japan.
 The NPB superstar’s bidding war will be immense.
 He’s still just 24 years old, and has already collected two league MVP’s.
 His 1.79 career ERA (over a hefty 918 innings) is almost unfathomable.
 He possesses a fastball that sits in the mid 90s (tops at 99 MPH), but it’s his deceptive splitter that has consistently given batters issues.
 The Cardinals and Mets are two teams that are reportedly in on him, but we have another team ultimately getting a deal done.
 The Red Sox direly need to make a big move to appease their fan base.
 The product has been especially middling since trading away Mookie Betts back in 2020.
 Signing a high-profile player like Yamamoto would instill some hope in the Boston faithful.